EyrisCrafts/eyriscrafts/_projects/retro-typer/retrotyper.md

 - Use arrow keys to choose the meme to use
 - Press number keys on keyboard to choose type 1 for ascii, 2 for gif etc
 - Press enter to choose.
 The meme/emoji has been copied to clipboard

+# Known Issues

+### Shortcut on macos not working when multiple languages setup

+This is a known issue.
+If you have resolved it, you can reach out to me or create a PR with help and I can merge !